 The Final Issue Report provided a series of potential topics to consider with respect to Objections.
 The Work Track used this list as a starting point for discussions and identified several areas that required additional work.

-The Work Track considered that there was concern following the 2012 round about the the lack of consistency in the outcomes of objections and dispute resolutions processes.
+The Work Track considered that there was concern following the 2012 round about the lack of consistency in the outcomes of objections and dispute resolutions processes.
 At the WT’s request, staff provided a high-level analysis of reconsideration requests, which may be an indicator of dissatisfaction with objections processes or outcomes.
-The Work Track reviewed this data and considered comments provided in CC2 but was was unable to come to a definitive conclusion about the cause of perceived inconsistencies or possible methods for mitigation.
+The Work Track reviewed this data and considered comments provided in CC2 but was unable to come to a definitive conclusion about the cause of perceived inconsistencies or possible methods for mitigation.
 The Work Track agreed, however, that clear guidance should be provided to Dispute Resolution Service Providers and panelists to support consistent decision making and outcomes.

 The Work Track noted that under the topic of Accountability Mechanisms, a recommendation was put forward to establish a limited appeals mechanism available to those dissatisfied with the outcomes of objections processes and other elements of the New gTLD Program.
 Details about this recommendation are included under the “Accountability Mechanisms” section of this report.